 All undergraduate architecture applicants are automatically considered for merit-based scholarships.
 Applicants are notified of a scholarship award as part of the admissions process.
-Because financial resources are limited, applicants are encourages to seek out other sources of funding as well.
+Because financial resources are limited, applicants are encouraged to seek out other sources of funding as well.

 Federal Financial Aid Awards (FAFSA)

 The University of Michigan Office of Financial Aid administers federal loan and work-study programs for students.
 You must be a U.S. citizen or an eligible non-U.S. citizen (permanent resident with alien registration card).
 You do not need to be admitted to the University before submitting the FAFSA.